rajatworks1-svg/rajatworks-ai/README.md

-# Morphic
+# Mira

-An AI-powered search engine with a generative UI.
+Mira — a friendly and intelligent AI assistant created by RajatWorks.

 ![capture](/public/screenshot-2025-05-04.png)